Nyrio/super_story_prototype/README.md

 This feature allow nesting.
 Just be careful to always close your brackets, otherwise you will have errors or the display will not be as you expect it to be.

 ## The save system
+At every node, an option allows to save the state of the game, and an option allows to quit.
+Saving the state of the game allows to come back at the same point, conserving the values of the variables and the history of nodes.
+The progress is saved in the file `save.txt` at the root of the project folder.

+Choosing to quit doesn't save the state of the game.
+It allows to come back to a strategic point, which is useful for testing purposes.
+The program currently doesn't support save slots, but if needed you can manually copy the file and replace it later with the copy to come back to some point.